-Bonds may be sold from time to time by the Issuer to any one or more of Banco Santander, S.A., Barclays Bank PLC, BNP Paribas, Commonwealth Bank of Australia (ABN 48 123 123 124), HSBC Bank plc, Lloyds Bank Corporate Markets plc, J.P.
+Bonds may be sold from time to time by the Issuer to any one or more of Banco Santander, S.A., Bank of China Limited, London Branch, Barclays Bank PLC, BNP Paribas, Commonwealth Bank of Australia (ABN 48 123 123 124), HSBC Bank plc, Lloyds Bank Corporate Markets plc, J.P.
 Morgan Securities plc, Morgan Stanley & Co.
-International plc, MUFG Securities EMEA plc, National Australia Bank Limited (ABN 12 004 044 937), NatWest Markets Plc, RBC Europe Limited, Scotiabank Europe plc, SMBC Nikko Capital Markets Limited, Société Générale and any other dealer appointed from time to time (the "Dealers") pursuant to the dealership agreement dated 24 August 2007 (as amended, supplemented and/or restated from time to time) made between, amongst others, TWUL, the Issuer, the Arranger and the Dealers (the "Dealership Agreement").
+International plc, MUFG Securities EMEA plc, National Australia Bank Limited (ABN 12 004 044 937), NatWest Markets Plc, RBC Europe Limited, Scotiabank Europe plc, Skandinaviska Enskilda Banken AB (publ), SMBC Nikko Capital Markets Limited and any other dealer appointed from time to time (the "Dealers") pursuant to the dealership agreement dated 24 August 2007 (as amended, supplemented and/or restated from time to time) made between, amongst others, TWUL, the Issuer, the Arranger and the Dealers (the "Dealership Agreement").
 The arrangements under which a particular Sub-Class of Bonds may from time to time be agreed to be sold by the Issuer to, and purchased by, Dealers are set out in the Dealership Agreement and the subscription agreements relating to each Sub-Class of Bonds.
 Any such agreement will, inter alia, make provision for the form and terms and conditions of the relevant Bonds, the price at which such Bonds will be purchased by the Dealers and the commissions or other agreed deductibles (if any) payable or allowable by the Issuer in respect of such purchase.
 The Dealership Agreement makes provision for the resignation or termination of appointment of existing Dealers and for the appointment of additional or other Dealers either generally in respect of the Programme or in relation to a particular Series, Class or Sub-Class of Bonds.
 In the Dealership Agreement, the Issuer, failing whom TWUL, has each agreed to reimburse the Dealers for certain of their expenses in connection with the establishment and maintenance of the Programme and the issue of Bonds under the Dealership Agreement and each of the Obligors has agreed to indemnify the Dealers against certain liabilities incurred by them in connection therewith.

-Certain of the Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services for the Issuer and its affiliates in the ordinary course of business.
-Certain of the Dealers and their affiliates may have positions, deal or make markets in the Bonds issued under the Programme, related derivatives and reference obligations, including (but not limited to) entering into hedging strategies on behalf of the Issuer and its affiliates, investor clients, or as principal in order to manage their exposure, their general market risk, or other trading activities.
+Certain of the Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services for the Issuer, the Guarantors and their respective affiliates in the ordinary course of business.
+Certain of the Dealers and their affiliates may have positions, deal or make markets in the Bonds issued under the Programme, related derivatives and reference obligations, including (but not limited to) entering into hedging strategies on behalf of the Issuer, the Guarantors and their respective affiliates, investor clients, or as principal in order to manage their exposure, their general market risk, or other trading activities.
+Certain of the Dealers may from time to time also enter into swap and other derivative transactions with the Issuer and/or the Guarantors and their respective affiliates.